 Macroeconomics looks at fiscal and monetary policies and their effects, while well-being looks at outcomes such as income, exchange rates, life expectancy and sustainability.See our work in the Wellbeing and macroeconomics category

 Motu’s environmental and agricultural research focuses on the use and design of market-based instruments to address environmental goals, including climate change, water quality and land use change.See our work in the Environment category

 Urban and regional economics discusses location and how and why it makes a difference.
 In this section we discuss housing, the economic performance and regulation of cities, infrastructure, and regional economic differences.See our work in the Urban and regional category

 Motu is researching why firms, industries and regions are productive and how technological innovation works.

-Businesses do fail.
-Things get worse in recessions as costs rise sharply.
 We examine the question of whether the rate of business insolvencies in New Zealand is related to overall macroeconomic conditions.
-In...Wellbeing and macroeconomics New Zealand monetary policy labour market competition national income
+In particular, our interest is in whether the rate of business insolvencies changed in the...Wellbeing and macroeconomics New Zealand banking

 Saving the construction industry - article in Newsroom.